 - The National Institute for Standards and Technology (NIST) vulnerability database - This database lists Common Vulnerability Exposures (CVEs) for popular software and the necessary patches for remediating them.

-- Incident response teams
+- Cyber security incident response teams

 - Attack surface management solutions